Bristow 61 Average

 What's it like Living in Bristow?

-Bristow is a smaller city located in the state of Oklahoma.
-The city has a population of 4,226 people.
-According to the most recent Census, 75% of Bristow residents are White, 13% American Indian and Alaskan and 4% Black.
+Bristow, Oklahoma is a small city with a population of 4,329 residents.
+At 75%, the majority of the Bristow population is White; this is followed by 13% American Indian and Alaskan and 4% Black.
 If you're not a fan of traffic congestion and long commute times to work, Bristow is the place to be.
 Commutes to work here are shorter, with an average one-way commute time taking only 20 minutes, significantly lower than the national average of 26 minutes.

-Using data and statistics Bristow has received a livability score of 62/100.
-This score is ranked in the 48th percentile when compared to all other cities.
-There are nine total categories that create the livability score.
-Bristow scores well for housing (B) There is at least one category that you should be aware of in Bristow.
-The following was graded with a concerning score: amenities (F), education (D) and employment (F).
+Using data and statistics Bristow has received a livability score of 62 out of 100.
+This score is ranked in the 45th percentile when compared to all other cities.
+Based on the grades for each individual category, Bristow has received high marks for housing (A).
+There is at least one category that does not have great scores in Bristow.
+The following was graded with a less than perfect score: amenities (F), crime (D), education (D-) and employment (F).

 Best Places to Live in and Around Bristow